eurisko-us/eurisko-us.github.io/_posts/2020-12-21-linear-and-logistic-regression-part-3-categorical-variables-interaction-terms-and-nonlinear-transformations-of-variables.md

 <h2>Fitting Non-Linear Data with a Linear Regression</h2>

 An exciting property of linear regressions is that many non-linear models (such as polynomials) can be fit using linear regression.
-The trick is to use linear regression to solve for the coefficient of a \emph{function} of $x$ like seen here:
+The trick is to use linear regression to solve for the coefficient of a <i>function</i> of $x$ like seen here:

 <center>
 $\begin{align*}